Get E-Book

 console.log(Object.keys(counter)); // ['count', 'increment']

-The default export appears as a property named "default" on the namespace object. counter.default works, though it's an unusual access pattern.
+A default export appears as a property named "default" on the namespace object. counter.default therefore works, although most code imports defaults with default import syntax instead.

-The namespace object has a null prototype - Object.getPrototypeOf(ns) returns null.
-It also has a Symbol.toStringTag property set to "Module", so Object.prototype.toString.call(ns) returns "[object Module]".
+The namespace object also has a null prototype, so Object.getPrototypeOf(ns) returns null.
+Its Symbol.toStringTag property is "Module", which makes Object.prototype.toString.call(ns) return "[object Module]".

 import.meta

-Every ES module has access to import.meta - an object containing metadata about the current module.
-In Node, it provides:
+Every ES module receives an import.meta object containing metadata about the current module.
+In Node, local file modules expose URL and filesystem-derived properties:

 console.log(import.meta.url);